probcomp/bdbcontrib/examples/satellites/README.md

 and `launch_mass_kg`.
 We can show the data both in tabular and graphical form.

-    bayeslite> ESTIMATE COLUMNS DEPENDENCE PROBABILITY WITH purpose AS ...>         "Probability of Dependence with Purpose"
+    venture[bql]> ESTIMATE COLUMNS DEPENDENCE PROBABILITY WITH purpose AS ...>         "Probability of Dependence with Purpose"
           ...>     FROM satellites_cc
           ...>     ORDER BY "Probability of Dependence with Purpose" DESC LIMIT 10;